RadeonOpenCompute/ROCm_Documentation/Archived_Documentation/Installation.rst

                amdgpu, 4.3-52.el7, 3.10.0-1160.11.1.el7.x86_64, x86_64: installed (original_module exists)

-Question.
-Does the Docker container support command - $ sudo SUSEConnect --product PackageHub/15.2/x86_64 ?
+*Does the Docker container support command - $ sudo SUSEConnect --product PackageHub/15.2/x86_64?*

-Ans: Users do not need to execute the following command in Docker container.
+Users do not need to execute the following command in Docker container.

 ::